 The preparation involves using equal amounts of clay and magnesium oil mixed with water (1:1 ratio) to create a paste.
-The paste is then applied onto painful areas, or inflammatory sites.
+The paste is then applied to painful areas or inflammatory sites.
 The place where the clay/magnesium paste has been applied needs to be wrapped with cling film and a scarf and kept this way for 1-2 hours.
 More water can be added to magnesium oil prior to mixing the paste.
 Such compresses need to be applied daily until pain and inflammation subside.

 Magnesium oil can be made at home by mixing equal amounts of magnesium flakes and clean warm water.
 It is also more economical.
 I must add that the thicker the layer, the longer it needs to stay in place, and the stronger the effect.

 Clay and magnesium can be used in equal proportions in a bath.
 I would suggest using about 500g of magnesium chloride flakes and 500g of your favourite clay per bath.
 This would have a more general effect and is suitable for conditions associated with serious toxicity.

 A foot bath could be used too – about 100g of each product, per 5 litres of very warm water.
-This would be a great recipe for people with diabetes, since it would stimulate circulaton in the area, and could help deal with diabetic ulcers.
+This would be a great recipe for people with diabetes, since it would stimulate circulation in the area, and could help deal with diabetic ulcers.

-Any information and recipes on this website should be treated as information only, and not as a prescription or replacement for a medical treatment.
+Any information and recipes on this website should be treated as information only, and not as a prescription or replacement for medical treatment.
 Please consult your medical practitioner for the suitability of any natural remedies, especially if you suffer from a medical condition and are on medication.